pritchardlabatpsu/goloco/README.md

 ## Run with Docker:
 Running this application on your local machine can be benefical to overcome CPU, memory, and storage limitations on the public server that limit genome-wide prediction runtimes and application responsiveness.
 If using either Docker or Python Dash to run this application locally, it is important to follow the instructions in the download data section to ensure models are accessible to the local app.

 If you wish to run goloco on your local machine, it is **recommended** to launch it as a Docker container which is fully configured to develop the application environment and launch the application services with little manual input.
 This procedure requires prior installation of [Docker desktop](https://www.docker.com/products/docker-desktop/).
-Public prebuilt images are included in the Dockerhub under the name, "shossainova1\goloco-webapp".
-Images are available for intel CPUs tagged "shossainova1\goloco-webapp:intel" and apple silicon CPUs tagged "shossainova1\goloco-webapp:apple_silicon".
-Although not required prior to following the steps below, this image can be pulled with the command ```docker pull shossainova1\goloco-webapp:{CPU}```, replacing {CPU} with the correct CPU tag.

 ### Step 1: Clone this repository:
 First clone this repository: